Fields of Study: Humanities, Social Sciences, Sciences

 Current Program Courses

-The six-week program is divided into two sessions.
-There are twelve courses offered, and you can choose any two courses for the program (one course per session).
+There are twelve courses offered, and you can choose any two courses for the program.
 Exeter recommends selecting one course within your major area of study, and another course on a subject that is new and different.

 In place of one of the courses, you can register in an Individual Research Tutorial (IRT).
 The IRT gives you the opportunity to choose a topic of your interest and develop an extended research essay under the direct tutelage of an expert.
 You also participate with other IRT students in an introductory class on conducting self-directed research, and a mid-session class on shaping your findings into a final research paper.
 Succeeding in an IRT requires prior knowledge in the chosen field of research, a high degree of self-motivation, engagement, and the ability to work independently.